zoharfuchs/redislabs-docs/content/rs/administering/security/ldap-integration.md

 $ vi /tmp/saslauthd.conf
 ```

-Note: If you change the path for the conf file, be sure to change the
+{{% note %}}If you change the path for the conf file, be sure to change the
-system config file we configured in the previous step.
+system config file we configured in the previous step.{{% /note %}}

 You must specify the URIs for the LDAP servers you will be
 authenticating with.
 You can specify multiple LDAP servers by listing